wpilibsuite/frc-docs/source/docs/networking/networking-introduction/windows-firewall-configuration.rst

    .. group-tab:: Windows 7

       .. image:: images/windows-firewall/small-icons.png
-         :alt: Shows "Small icons" in the upper right and "Windows Firewall" in the lower right.
+         :alt: "Small icons" in the upper right and "Windows Firewall" in the lower right.

       Click :guilabel:`Start` -> :guilabel:`Control Panel` to open the Control Panel.
 Click the dropdown next to :guilabel:`View by:` and select :guilabel:`Small icons` then click :guilabel:`Windows Firewall`.